raketbizdev/code-snippits/add_user.md

 `ssh-copy-id username@your_server_ip`

-then login
+then login if you are just using `id_rsa`
 `ssh username@your_server_ip`

-add sudoer to the user
-`usermod -aG sudo newuser`
+Bu if you name your ssh-kew differently you have to specify it pay calling the private-key `ssh -i path/to/your/private-key username@your_server_ip`